-June 23, 2003
+July 8, 2003

-Peregrine's Vasopermeation Enhancement Agent Technology Highlighted In Nature Reviews Cancer
+Peregrine's Vasopermeation Enhancement Agent Technology Highlighted In The Lancet Oncology

-TUSTIN, Calif., June 23 /PRNewswire-FirstCall/ -- Peregrine Pharmaceuticals (Nasdaq: PPHM) said today that part of its Vasopermeation Enhancement Agents (VEA) technology was highlighted in a commentary article published in the July 2003 issue of Nature Reviews Cancer.
-The original article on the discovery of the portion of the immunotherapy drug interleukin 2 (IL-2) responsible for permeability enhancement was published by researchers from the Keck School of Medicine of the University of Southern California (USC) in the Journal of the National Cancer Institute in May.
-Researchers at USC, through a Peregrine sponsored research collaboration, developed the VEA technology which has been exclusively licensed from USC to Peregrine.
-The VEA technology is currently being developed for commercial applications by Peregrine.
+TUSTIN, Calif., July 8 /PRNewswire-FirstCall/ -- Peregrine Pharmaceuticals (Nasdaq: PPHM) today announced that research on its Permeation Enhancing Peptide (PEP) compound was reviewed in the newest issue of The Lancet Oncology.
+The PEP technology is part of a class of compounds called Vasopermeation Enhancement Agents (VEA) being developed by Peregrine.
+The PEP compound is a protein fragment derived from the cancer immunotherapy drug interleukin 2 (IL-2) that enhances the uptake of chemotherapeutic agents and monoclonal antibodies by solid tumors.
+Researchers at the Keck School of Medicine of the University of Southern California (USC), through a Peregrine- sponsored research collaboration, developed the VEA technology.
+The VEA technology has been exclusively licensed from USC to Peregrine.